2 Ways to Delete App Leftover Files on Mac

 - /Library/Saved Application State

-- Drag the files you don't need to the Trash.
+- Drag the unnecessary files to the Trash.

 How to Quickly Delete Leftover Files of Uninstalled Apps on Mac

-Manually deleting app leftover files is time-consuming and tedious.
-Fortunately, there's an easier way to do this.
-That's with BuhoCleaner, one of the best app uninstallers for Mac.
-With this handy tool, you can remove all leftover files of uninstalled apps in bulk and risk-free.
+Manually deleting leftover files can be time-consuming and laborious.
+Fortunately, there's an easier way—using BuhoCleaner, one of the best app uninstallers for Mac.
+This tool allows you to remove all remaining files from uninstalled apps in bulk and without risks.

 - Download, install, and launch BuhoCleaner.

-- Click App Uninstall in the sidebar and you will see all installed apps.
+- Click on App Uninstall in the sidebar to see your installed apps.

-- Tick the ones you want to remove and click the Remove button.
+- Check the files you want to remove and click the Remove button.